-The main goals of the community paramedicine program and service are to improve the quality of life and health for our citizens while reducing the cost of healthcare.
-The community paramedic identifies short- and long-term patient outcomes that are appropriate for measuring the success of a variety of interventions, including:
+The main goals of the community paramedicine program and service are to improve the quality of life and health for our community.
+Our community paramedics identify short- and long-term interventions to help improve a patient’s wellbeing.

 - Home assessments (e.g. safety)

 - Patient resource need assessment (e.g. food)